alafSantos/RAN_SETI_Cpp/README.md

 Basically the reason for the difference between list time execution and vector time execution is the way vectors and lists work.
 Vectors store the data sequentially while lists do not.
 Each element of a list has the address of the next and the previous ones so they can "jump" into another position simulating some kind of continuity.
 On the other hand, vectors are always continuous so when we delete a position, some components of the vector need to be moved in order to keep sequence.
 And in the code, we got a lot of data retrieving, so the vector keeps being rearranged.

+## How to Contribute to the Project
 ### Question 6
-To answer that question, the OptimisedSensorBuffer class is being developed.
+In order to answer that question, the OptimisedSensorBuffer class must be developed.

-## Exam
+#### Exam
+This part of the assignment was not even started until the moment of this commit.